jatin69/srijan-2018/articles/chatbots.md

 ## What is a Chatbot?

-A chatbot is a conversational interface, infused with the artificial intelligence, cognitive abilities and the power of natural language processing.
-In simple words, chatbots are computer programs that include AI components and have the ability to converse with a user via messages or speech.
+A chatbot, also known as conversational agent, is a computer program that mimics a human conversation and is infused with AI, natural language processing and cognitive abilities.
+In simple words, chatbots  have the ability to converse with a user via messages or speech.
 "Bots are the new apps that will fundamentally revolutionize how computing is experienced by everybody" - declared Microsoft CEO Satya Nadella in 2016, and they are considered to be one of the breakthrough technologies of 2016 and are still trending in top technologies.
 A chatbot interacts with the user for a number of purposes like customer service, providing quick assistant and information, analyzing the huge amount of data and getting customer insights and feedback.

 ## Trends